cyberphor/knowledge-base/cloud/monitoring/README.md

 3. The Ingestion Service puts the request on a Service Bus
 4. The Service Bus sends the request to a Workflow Service
 5. The Worfklow Service sends the request to a delivery service, drone scheduler, and package service

-## Cloud Monitoring Stategies
-**Monitor at a High-Level**
-Below are different techniques for measuring metrics at a high-level.
-* Assign qualitative labels to metrics
-* Measure the saturation point (i.e., when an app becomes unresponsive)
-* Correlate metrics and determine how they relate to each other

-**Monitor Using a Ticketing System**
-Below is a process for planning a ticketing system for monitoring metrics.
-1. Define what events are adverse
-2. Define what is urgent, non-urgent, important, and not important
-3. Define the level of authority required to respond
-4. Define who is able and available to respond when there is an adverse event

-**Monitor Using Key Performance Indicators (KPIs)**
-Below are examples of KPIs you can monitor.
-* Time required to enter data into a form.
-* The difference between items in a catalog and number of purchases
-* Mean Time to Resolve (MTTR)

-## APM Architectures
-**Agent-based**
-An agent is used to generate, collect, and push metrics/logs to a server.

-**Agentless**
-Text goes here.

-**Integrated with Microservices**
-Text goes here.

-**Integrated with the Platform**
-Text goes here.

-## Remediation Plans
-**Scaling**
-Scaling is the process of adjusting infrastructure to meet changes in demand.
-Workloads in production are too unpredictable for manual scaling.
-The Azure Monitor service provides auto-scaling.

-**Availability Tests**
-Availability tests are used to check if an app is responding as expected.